|Nutrition Facts (per serving)|

-The liquid cocaine is a very popular party shooter and there are several ways to make it.
-Also called liquid crack, this shot lives up to its name because it is filled with strong flavors and potent liquors.
-Some liquid cocaine recipes are a little tamer than others while others should be consumed with extreme caution.
+The stone-cold stinger is a very popular party shooter and there are several ways to make it.
+It's more popularly known as liquid cocaine and is sometimes called liquid crack.
+No matter what you call it, the shot lives up to its names because it is filled with strong flavors and potent liquors.

-Most often, the recipe includes Jägermeister along with cinnamon and peppermint schnapps.
-Some of the recipes add or substitute rum, often opting for a 151-proof rum.
-Other recipes, like liquid cocaine no. 2, are completely different and create a fruity vodka shot.
+Most often, this shot recipe includes Jägermeister along with cinnamon and peppermint schnapps.
+Some add or substitute rum, often opting for a 151-proof rum, while others create a fruity vodka shot.

 Shooters are not always the best tasting drinks.
 Quite often they are a high-alcohol novelty designed to get you drunk.
-The liquid cocaine rides a fine line between the two spectrums.
+The stone-cold stinger rides a fine line between the two spectrums.
 The flavor combination of the three liqueurs is decent.
-It's certainly no oatmeal cookie or tomahawk—two great-tasting shots—but it's not as nasty as a cement mixer, either.
+It's certainly no oatmeal cookie or cinnamon toasty—two great-tasting shots—but it's not as rough as a cement mixer, either.
 The taste will catch the unsuspecting drinker by surprise and you may want to have a chaser nearby.